 Lately, one of my friends sent a photo of himself in a group on a messaging app.
 This app tells you how many people have seen the photo.
 The group he sent this photo to was made up of 16 members.
 The photo was viewed by 34 people.
 What happened?

 Things like this happen a lot.
 One of the dangers of posting kids’ pictures on Facebook or any other social media app is that you don’t have control over who sees it.
-You might think that you have a private account, but it’s easy to take a screenshot.
+You might think that you have a private account that only family members see, but it’s easy to take a screenshot.
 This way other people see the photo; people you might not know or worse, might not want to see it.

 Also, if you ever decide to delete the photo, you can never be sure that it’s deleted for good.
 It might be saved in someone’s cache, or it might still be stored in the social media platform’s servers; you can’t know for certain.